chuyanc/Nginx-Reverse-Proxy/Group-VM-SSO.md

 #### 1.8 Use OIDC to log in Vault UI
 This is part of the user flow.
-Go to https://{your IP Address}:8200/ and select OIDC as the log in method, follow the last UI operation step in Reference 1 to log in.
+Go to https://{vault-server-ip}:8200/ and select OIDC as the log in method, follow the last UI operation step in Reference 1 to log in.

 (*If you are logged in with admin account of Keycloak, remember to log out first, otherwise the email and password input box will be skipped and directly let you log in Vault as Keycloak admin.
 And if you didn't add an email for Keycloak admin, it will occur error: claim "email" not found in token)